lukew3/mathgenerator/CONTRIBUTING.md

 This project wouldn't be possible without the generosity of contributors like you.
 Thank you!

 ## How You Can Help
-Currently, there are 5 main types of contributions

-1. Add a generator idea to github issues.
+* Add a generator idea to github issues.
-2. Fix bugs in existing generators.
+* Fix bugs in existing generators.
 Check out the issues tab of the Github to see what bugs exist and need to be fixed.
-3. Write a generator.
+* Write a generator.
 Follow the pattern in [the template](https://github.com/lukew3/mathgenerator/blob/main/mathgenerator/funcs/template.py) and the [template with comments](https://github.com/lukew3/mathgenerator/blob/main/mathgenerator/funcs/template_comments.py).
 Make sure to place your generator function into the correct subject folder of `mathgenerator/funcs/`.
 After you are finished, run `adoptGenerator.py` inside the `scripts` directory to update the README and `__init__.py` file.
-4. Improve demo/documentation site.
+* Improve demo/documentation site.
 The source code for the mathgenerator website is in the `gh-pages` branch.
 Let me know what changes you propose in the issues tab.

 If you find something else that you'd like to work on, leave an issue or make a pr, and I'll be sure to review it!